Spiryl/pymetr/README.md

 ## Examples

-Check out the `examples/` directory for more examples on how to use PyInstrument.
+Check out the `examples/` directory for more examples on how to use Pymetr.

 ## License

-PyInstrument is licensed under the [MIT License](LICENSE).
+Pymetr is licensed under the [MIT License](LICENSE).

 ## Authors